 Proposals that meet the following criteria will be given priority:

-- Streams and other water bodies in project area are generally open to the public for recreational activities including angling;
+- Streams and other water bodies in the project area are located on public lands or are generally open to the public for recreational activities including angling.

-- Local watershed organizations, TU chapters, county conservation districts or academic institutions (rather than consulting firms) take the leading role in the implementation of the project; and
+- Local watershed organizations, TU chapters, county conservation districts, or academic institutions take the leading role in project implementation.

 Before You Apply